tedcar/warp-restore/future-ai-info-maintenance/system-creation-guide.md

 This document explains how the current Warp Settings Manager was built, so a future AI can understand the system architecture and adapt it if Warp's infrastructure changes.

+**Shell Environment: BASH PRIMARY** - System designed with bash as the main shell environment, with fish as secondary support.
+ZSH is explicitly not supported.

 ## System Architecture (July 2025)

 ### Core Problem Solved